Rosy starling: Description

-The adult rosy starling is highly distinctive, with its pink body, pale orange legs and bill, and glossy black head, wings and tail.
+The adult rosy starling is about the same size as a common starling, 19–22 cm long, and with a weight of 60–88 g.
+The breeding plumage is highly distinctive, with its pink body, glossy black head, wings and tail; the legs are pink to pale orange, and bill has a black base and a bright pink tip.
 Males in the breeding season have elongated head feathers which form a wispy crest that is fluffed and more prominent when the bird gets excited.
-In winter, the crest is shorter, and the edges of black feathers within the plumage become paler as the edges of these feather erode.
-Winter plumage in males is comparatively dull.

-Females in contrast have a short crest and lack the sharp separation between pink and black.
+In winter, the crest is shorter, and the edges of black feathers within the plumage become paler from the edges of the fresh feathers after the autumn moult.
+In winter plumage, the body feathers are a comparatively dull greyish-pink, and the bill is also grey.
+Females have a shorter crest and lack the sharp separation between pink and black.

-The juvenile birds can be distinguished from common starling (Sturnus vulgaris) by its obviously paler plumage and short yellow bill.
-Young birds moult into a subdued version of the adult plumage in autumn, yet these lack the crest.
+The juveniles are pale buffy brown, and can be distinguished from common starling (Sturnus vulgaris) by its obviously paler plumage and short yellow bill.
+Young birds moult into a subdued version of the adult plumage in late autumn (about 2–3 months later than juvenile common starlings), but still lack the crest.
 They do not acquire their adult plumage until they are nearly one year old in females, and nearly two years in males.
 The latter grow plumage very similar to adult females in their second year, but are distinguished by longer crests and noticeably pale feather edges than female juvenile birds.